Planning for Living

 Special Needs Planning

-Special Needs Planning, often using revocable or irrevocable special needs trusts, is another important part of King’s practice.
-He can assist you with planning and establishing an appropriate trust for your unique situation.
+Special Needs Planning, often using revocable or irrevocable special needs trusts, is another important part of our practice.
+We can assist you with planning and establishing an appropriate trust for your unique situation.
 There are several kinds of special needs trusts, each serving the primary purpose of providing for the supplemental needs of disabled persons without disqualifying them from public benefits like Medicaid.
 A family member of a loved one with a disability can establish a “third party” special needs trust funded now or at the family member’s death through a bequest or life insurance.
 A “first party” special needs trust protects assets received from tort lawsuits or inheritances.
-King assists tort victims and their attorneys retain public benefits including SSI and Medicaid while protecting assets for the disabled person in a special needs trust.
+We assist tort victims and their attorneys retain public benefits including SSI and Medicaid while protecting assets for the disabled person in a special needs trust.
 Find out more about how a special needs trust might help.

 Serving Memphis, west Tennessee and northern Mississippi